Haspamelodica/Charon/README.md

 and uses it as the return value of the prototype method.

 If the result is an object, Charon does not transmit the object.
-Instead, Charon creates an SSI instance in the exercise side, which from then on represents that student-side object toward exercise code.
+Instead, Charon creates an SSI instance on the exercise side, which from then on represents that student-side object to the exercise code.
 (Internally, each student-side object is assigned a unique ID, which is stored in each SSI.)

-Calling methods on the returned SSIs will make Charon command the student side to execute the respective action analogously to prototypes.
+Calling methods on SSIs works analogously to prototypes.

 <details>
 <summary>Example</summary>